 For those of you who want to spend a little more on security at home, monitored tracking devices provide a sophisticated way of ensuring your caravan’s safety.

 Remember like your car, your caravan is at risk whilst parked outside your home.
 Naturally these risks vary depending on exactly how the vehicle is stored.
-If for example, you park your caravan on an easily-accessible driveway with little security, you’re more likely to fall victim to theft, attempted theft or vandalism.
+Caravans parked on an accessible driveway with little security, you’re more susceptible to theft, attempted theft or vandalism.

 Do you have any hints on tips on security at home?
 Or perhaps you’ve had your caravan stolen from home in the past?
 We would love to hear your thoughts and stories.